 Whatever it is, I stopped.

-So, I stopped listening to everyone else.
-I stopped panicking and stressing that I wasn’t doing everything I could for them, because I realised that, in my opinion, I am.
+I stopped listening to everyone else.
+And I stopped panicking and stressing that I wasn’t doing everything I could for them because I realised that, in my opinion, I am.

-At the beginning of this year I told my girls to pick one extra in-school activity and one after-school activity.
-I explained to them that whatever they picked, that was up to them, but they could only choose one and they had to stick with it for the whole year.
+At the beginning of this year, I told my girls to pick one extra in-school activity and one after-school activity.
+I explained to them that whatever they picked, that was up to them.
+However, they could only choose one and they had to stick with it for the whole year.

 I also questioned whether all the extra educational maths and reading lessons were really necessary.
 They go to a very good school, and was it really necessary to pay more for extra lessons so they can be ahead of everyone else in the class?
-Surely the school should be teaching them what they need to know at their age – isn’t that the point of the hectic school fees?
-I decided that it wasn’t necessary.
+Surely the school should be teaching them what they need to know at their age?
+Isn’t that the point?

 Some things I don’t compromise on.